Our Teachers and Experience

 Ann Chrapkiewicz – BYCA Mentoring Senior Teacher and Trainer

 Ann started practicing yoga in 2003 in Ann Arbor, MI.
-She completed Bikram Yoga Teacher Training at La Cienega HQ in Los Angeles (August 2004), and immersive initiation programs with Sadhguru Jaggi Vasudev (2006) and Shibendu Lahiri (2010).
+She completed Bikram Yoga Teacher Training at La Cienega HQ in Los Angeles (August 2004).
 Before opening BYCA in 2013, she taught at nearly all of the Ghosh lineage yoga schools in Michigan.
 She has over 4000 hours of teaching experience and leads workshops locally and internationally.

-Ann particularly enjoys working with youth and those with limited mobility, chronic pain, paralysis, or injuries.
+Ann particularly enjoys working with youth, coaches, athletes, pregnant women, and those with limited mobility, chronic pain, paralysis, or injuries.

 Why Bikram Yoga?